crosshj/cents/README.md

-# nodeCents
-Personal finance done with node.js.
+> Personal finance done with node.js.
 Some DropBox integration.
 WIP.

+# goals
+The aim of this project is to create an application with a simple, responsive inerface for personal finance with an emphasis on automation, mobility, and ubiquity.

 # required files